Skip to main content

 Pricing

-• Free plan: Ask mode only (read-only Q&A)
+• Free plan (after trial): Ask mode only (read-only Q&A)

 • Enterprise (custom): Private backend, SSO, no data retraining, dedicated support